Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: EasyUQ and neural networks

-A critical implementation decision in the intended comparisons is the number of training epochs in learning the neural network.
-While the original setup specifies 40 training epochs \cite{HernandezLobato2015}, MC Dropout uses 400 or, in the 2-layer configuration, 4,000 iterations \cite{Gal2016}.
-Therefore, to enable proper comparison, we apply EasyUQ and Smooth EasyUQ to three distinct neural network configurations, namely, a single-layer network with 40 training epochs (prefix 40 in Tables \ref{tab:LogS_ML} and \ref{tab:CRPS_ML}), a single-layer network with 400 training epochs (prefix 400), and a 2-layer architecture with 4,000 training epochs (prefix 2L).
+A critical implementation decision in the intended comparisons is the number of training epochs in learning the neural network.\footnote{For the purposes of this comparison, the number of training epochs needs to be fixed.
+In practice, the number of epochs could be treated as a further hyperparameter and determined on the validation set.} While the original setup specifies 40 training epochs \cite{HernandezLobato2015}, MC Dropout uses 400 or, in the 2-layer configuration, 4,000 iterations \cite{Gal2016}.
+Therefore, to enable proper comparison, we apply the competing methods in three distinct neural network configurations, namely, a single-layer network with 40 training epochs (prefix 40 in Tables \ref{tab:LogS_ML} and \ref{tab:CRPS_ML}), a single-layer network with 400 training epochs (prefix 400), and a 2-layer architecture with 4,000 training epochs (prefix 2L).
 In Tables \ref{tab:LogS_ML} and \ref{tab:CRPS_ML}, key comparisons between techniques for uncertainty quantification then are within the respective three groups of methods, for which the neural network configurations used are identical.